RIP21/with-styled-class-names/README.md

   background: black;
   color: ${p => p.color};
 `;
+//Note that if you don't need wrapper style, just call nothing ()
 ```

 ## Known issues

 If you want to interpolations to work for nested classNames please use `css` from
 `styled-components` for them to work like in the example here.
-PR Welcome to fix that :)
+PR Welcome to fix that 😍
-I give up trying :D
+I gave up trying 😇